Kalrfou/SwinT-pretrained-microscopy-models/README.md

 ## Introduction
 ![alt text](https://github.com/Kalrfou/SwinT-pretrained-microscopy-models/blob/main/figures/NewFig1.jpeg)
+The encoder-decoder architecture for microstructure segmentation with transferring learning, where the CNN and Swin-T models are pre-trained on ImageNet and microscopy images.
+The weights of the pre-trained CNN and Swin-T models are used to initialize the encoders while the weights of the Swin-T models are used to initialize the decoders.
 ## Pretrained microscopy models

 | Swin-T architecture |Depth | Pre-training method |Top-1 accuracy|top-5 accuracy | Download|